atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 P / ^
-** to allow her enough to' keep her from “starving, advertife’ 'that you • will pay » no debts she may contrast, and never “see her again.”
+** to allow her enough to' keep her from “starving, advertife’ 'that you • will pay » no debts she may contrast, and never “see her again."
 L r, I
 '- T, •
 f i ' ‘ L - ^... '